justinchoi001/liferay-learn-0/docs/en/04-using-the-liferay-dxp-service/walking-through-the-deployment-life-cycle.md

 You will first need the customer user name and password to access the web server; these credentials are shared between all environments.

-From the DXP Cloud console, navigate to the `infra` environment → CI service → Environment Variables tab (or go directly to `https://console.liferay.cloud/projects/<project-name>-infra/services/ci/environment-variables`).
+From the DXP Cloud Management Console, navigate to the `infra` environment → CI service → Environment Variables tab (or go directly to `https://console.liferay.cloud/projects/<project-name>-infra/services/ci/environment-variables`).

 From this screen, you can check the `JENKINS_CUSTOMER_USER_NAME` and `JENKINS_CUSTOMER_PASSWORD` variables for the login credentials for your web server: